retypeapp/retype/guides/linking.md

 ## Other Markdown components

-The same rules portrayed above also applies to other components involving links, specific to Markdown specification, or Retype-flavored exclusive components:
+The same rules portrayed above also apply to other markdown components involving links.
+Likewise, the following Retype-flavored, exclusive components, are also affected:

 - [Button](../components/button.md)
 - [File download](../components/file-download.md)